 Eligibility and Criteria

-Entries for the Davis Award must have been published during the two years preceding the award year; e.g. articles from 2016 and 2017 may be nominated for the 2018 award.
+Entries for the Davis Award must have been published during the two years preceding the award year; e.g. articles from 2020 and 2021 may be nominated for the 2022 award.
 Entries are judged on quality of scholarships, clarity of style, and depth of research.
 The round table is particularly interested in articles that place the subject within its broader historical, social, cultural, and political context and make interdisciplinary connections with print culture and information studies.
-One award will be given ever second year unless the jury does not find a suitable candidate for that period.
+One award will be given every second year unless the jury does not find a suitable candidate for that period.
 Papers that have won the Justin Winsor or Jesse Shera Awards are not eligible for consideration.

-Any member of the Library History Round Table may nominate one or more articles by sending a recommendation and an electronic copy of the article to the Chair of the Davis Award Committee, Brett Spencer at firstname.lastname@example.org Subject line must read Davis Article Award.
+Any member of the Library History Round Table may nominate one or more articles by sending a recommendation and an electronic copy of the article to the Chair of the Davis Award Committee, Julie Park at firstname.lastname@example.org.
+Subject line must read Davis Article Award.

-Receipt will be confirmed within four business days.
+Receipt will be confirmed within five business days.

 Presentation of the Award